OctopusDeploy/docs/docs/deployment-process/channels/index.md

 - Hot-fixes are deployed straight to production.
 - You need to update you deployment process without interrupting production releases.

-When you are implementing a deployment process that uses channels you can scope the following to specific channels:
+When you are implementing a deployment process that uses Channels you can scope the following to specific Channels:

 - [Lifecycles](/docs/deployment-process/lifecycles/index.md)
 - [Steps](/docs/deployment-process/steps/index.md)
 - [Variables](/docs/deployment-process/variables/index.md)
 - [Tenants](/docs/deployment-patterns/multi-tenant-deployments/index.md)

-You can also define versioning rules per channel to ensure that only versions which meet specific criteria are deployed to specific channels.
+You can also define versioning rules per channel to ensure that only versions which meet specific criteria are deployed to specific Channels.

 :::success
 The [Channels Walkthrough](https://octopus.com/blog/channels-walkthrough) blog post and accompanying video, goes  through the process of implementing some of the channel strategies mentioned above.